thomased/thomased.github.io/software.md

 <img src="{{ site.baseurl }}/assets/blog/jndplot.png" title="Profile" class="profile">

+`pavo` offers a flexible and integrated workflow for working with spectral and spatial colour data.
+It includes functions that take advantage of new data classes to work seamlessly from importing raw spectra and images, to publication-quality visualisations, and analyses via a suite of analytical methods and visual models.

 If you **need help** with the package, take a look at the [documentation](http://rafaelmaia.net/pavo/reference/index.html) and [extended vignettes](http://rafaelmaia.net/pavo/articles/pavo.html), and keep an eye on the [latest news](http://rafaelmaia.net/pavo/news/index.html) for changes.
 We're always happy to receive feedback and suggestions via personal email or the mailing list: [r-pavo@googlegroups.com](mailto:r-pavo@googlegroups.com).
 If you have a bug to report, we’d appreciate it if you could also include a reproducible example when possible.

 **Stable version:** 2.2.0 (01/07/2019)